mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.1.6.3: Added Raceroom Formula Junior class; Tweaked Raceroom engine damage thresholds.

-Version 4.1.6.2: Some TTS revisions; Updated RaceRoom car classes to match new patch
+Version 4.1.6.2: Some TTS revisions; Updated RaceRoom car classes to match new patch.

 Version 4.1.6.1: Some TTS changes so the app should use Microsoft's David voice on Windows 10 (Windows 7 users are stuck with the execrable Anna); Some gamer tag -> driver name extraction tweaks.